© 2026 National Museum of the History of Ukraine in the Second World War. Memorial complex.

 Çingene in Crimean Tatar Lists – from Rescue to Deportation: Little-Known Stories of the Roma of Crimea

-Events / 15 May 2026
+Exhibitions and presentations / Events / 15 May 2026